KevGildea/KevGildea.github.io/_posts/2021-09-20-EOM-contact-modelling.md

 </p>

 ### Defining the equations of motion
 We can split the problem up into two phases, where phase 1 involves the ball in freefall.
-Here the equation of motion is governed by the mass of the ball, and air resistance.
+Here the equation of motion is governed by gravitational force, and air resistance.

 <p align="center">
   <img src="/assets/images/EOM-contact-modelling/EOMs1.jpg">
 </p>

 In phase 2 we consider the contact/impact between the ball and the ground surface as an unforced mass-spring-damper model.
 Given appropriate model parameters, this kind of model can accurately represent overall impact/contact behaviour.
-We make the assumption that the ball is a rigid body that does not deform.
-Note that x<sub>pen</sub>(t) is the displacement in the contact phase (i.e. the penetration).
+We make the assumption that the ball is a rigid body that does not deform, and x<sub>pen</sub>(t) is the ground displacement in the contact phase (i.e. the penetration).

 <p align="center">